 James Faure Walker

-James Faure Walker studied at St Martins (1966-70) and the Royal College of Art (1970-1972).
+James Faure Walker (b.1948) studied at St Martins (1966-70) and the Royal College of Art (1970-1972).
 Solo exhibitions include Manchester’s Whitworth Gallery (1985), Colville Place Gallery (1998, 2000), Galerie Wolf Lieser, Berlin (2003), ARB Cambridge (2015).
 Group exhibitions include the Hayward Annual (1979), John Moores (1982, 2002), Serpentine Summer Show (1983), and regular appearances at SIGGRAPH, USA, since 1995, and DAM Gallery Berlin.
 He began developing computer graphics alongside his painting in 1988.
 He won the ‘Golden Plotter’ prize at Computerkunst, Gladbeck, Germany in 1998.
-He has eleven works in the Victoria and Albert Museum, where his work was featured in ‘Digital Pioneers’ in 2009.
+He has 28 works in the V&A collection, where his work was featured in ‘Digital Pioneers’ in 2009.
 His book, ‘Painting the Digital River: How an Artist Learned to Love the Computer’, was published by Prentice Hall (USA) in 2006, and awarded a New England Book Show Award.
 He was a founder of Artscribe magazine in 1976, editing it for eight years.
 Till 2014 he was Reader in Painting and the Computer at Chelsea, University of the Arts.
 In 2013 he won the Royal Watercolour Society Award.
 Currently he is the Honorary Curator of the RWS.

 Critics have commented on the lyricism and exuberant colour of James Faure Walker’s paintings.
 They have mentioned his independent stand, using photos of pedestrians, birds, shops, at the same time as having developed an ‘abstract’ language.
 As Stuart Morgan wrote in 1985, “His doubt may lead to one of those careers which bridges older and newer practice, and which opens more doors than it closes”.